PauloPHLP/JavaScript-TestingPlayground/README.md

 ## 🔎️ Description

-A simple JavaScript project to check the basics of testing in JavaScript.
+A very simple JavaScript project to check the basics of testing in JavaScript.

 ## 🚀️ Technologies